 6. Newton asked his friends to pray for him in dark seasons.
 He understood the reality of depression, loss, and disappointment, personally and in walking with others, and sought for the Lord’s relief in those days

 Pray for me, my dear friend, that now the Lord is bring forward the pleasing spring, he may favour me with a spring season in my soul; for indeed I mourn under a long winter.” (p.602)

-Don’t you wish that you could sit down for tea in Newton’s garden and speak with him of Jesus?
+Don’t you wish that you could sit down for tea in Newton’s garden?